DogoSlav/writeups/Tryhackme/PickleRick.md

 The password for `R1ckRul3s` was `Wubbalubbadubdub`

-Now user has acces to Command Panel
+Now user has acces to Command Panel <br>
 ![panel](img/pickle-command-panel.png)

 There is our first flag `Sup3rS3cretPickl3Ingred.txt`.
 However the `cat` command is disabled.